BenjWolf/LKrandomizer/README.md

 ## Known Issues/Bugs

-* The cards and key given by the soldiers in Castle Wyht are not randomized
+* The text when talking to a Warrior of Wyht has original card message
 * Key items placed in card chests/hidden cards still show a card model and have incorrect animation
 * Key items placed in non-vanilla key item chests show wrong model
 * Cards placed in key item chests will not have a model
+* Flayer Spawn item always shows shayel key model
+* Warrior of Wyht item always shows wyht key model
 * Key item inventory will carry between save games/new games, need to reset to empty inventory
 * Pause menu only shows first 5 key items